 Of course, we can’t yet grow new blood vessels.
 So we can’t yet apply this discovery to help treat vein disease.
 In order for that to happen, researchers will have to determine whether the stem cells can grow endothelial cells throughout life.
 Because there’s a chance this only happens during the embryo stage of development.

-Moving Forward with Embryo Research
+Moving Forward with Stem Cells for Veins

 Unfortunately, we don’t yet have the methods necessary to track down these tiny stem cells in fully grown humans.
 And, even once those methods are developed, scientists will need to determine if the endothelial cells that come from these stem cells have their own functions.
 They will also need to figure out the best way to apply them for use in regenerative medicine.

 Even with all the work that’s left to be done, the Associate Medical Director of the British Heart Foundation, Professor Metin Avkiran, is positive about the discovery.
 He says, “Using stem cells to treat patients with heart and circulatory disease has huge potential.
 But taking positive findings from the lab to patients has often been very challenging.
 These scientists have looked at how blood vessels develop in the embryo, and their findings have shed important new light on our understanding of the origin of growing blood vessels.
-Getting these fundamentals right is essential for finding stem cell treatments which will work in patients.
+Getting these fundamentals right is essential for finding stem cell treatments that will work in patients.
 These findings could pave the way to new discoveries in regenerative medicine and allow scientists in the future to grow new blood vessels and repair those that are damaged in many forms of heart and circulatory disease.”